Once a GUI Functional Test executes, the test report will soon be available for review. This report is divided into "Summary" and "Details" tabs.

 This is especially useful for debugging failed steps.
 By clicking a command in the list, you can jump to the point in the video in which it executed and the failure occurred.
 In the event a command had trouble executing during the test, it will be flagged with an orange exclamation mark icon.

 Look for a Webdriver closed command to appear at the end of the list.
 If this command does not appear, then there was a problem with the test.

-In addition to video timestamps you can view screenshots, one for each URL navigated by the script.
+In addition to video timestamps, you can also view screenshots, one for each URL navigated by the script.
 The screenshot icon is located to the right of each URL.

 No screenshots are recorded after a go or open action that either goes to a different domain, or that starts from an empty tab.
 To work around this browser limitation, we recommend to start your recording on the target page, or to click anywhere inside the Recorder Extension after going to or opening a new page.